syncfusion-content/blazor-docs/blazor/pdfviewer-2/save-pdf-file/to-box-cloud-file-storage.md

 ---
 layout: post
-title: Save PDF files to Box cloud storage in  PDF Viewer Component | Syncfusion
+title: Save PDF files to Box cloud storage in  SfPdfViewer Component | Syncfusion
-description: Learn here all about how to save PDF files to Box cloud file storage in Syncfusion Blazor PDF Viewer component and much more details.
+description: Learn here all about how to save PDF files to Box cloud file storage in Syncfusion Blazor SfPdfViewer component and much more details.
 platform: Blazor
-control: PDF Viewer
+control: SfPdfViewer
 documentation: ug
 ---